EmanuelJr/react-rubick/docs/AddWidget.md

 When add widget is clicked, `onAdd` function will be called.
 The `onAdd` function will be provided with the current `layout`, index of the `row` and `column` where the new widget should be added.

-You could add a new widget to the dashboard by calling the method `addWidget` passing the parameters you received from the `onAdd` callback along with the key of the widget that should be added.
+You could add a new widget to the dashboard by calling the method `addWidget` passing the parameters you received from the `onAddWidget` callback along with the key of the widget that should be added.

 Below is a sample of adding a widget when `Add Widget` is clicked.